Sujalkansara/SujalKansara/README.md

 - 💬 Feel free to ask me about anything.
 I am always happy to learn more.
 - 📫 You can reach me at: kansarasujal72@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love to explore and learn new technology.
+- ⚡ Fun fact: I am always curious to explore and learn new technology.
 - 🧑‍💻 Dream: I want to become a Research Scientist.

 ## 📊 Skills